fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 #### Hostile Invocations

 Most of the time an aspect is invoked, it’s a character aspect or a situation aspect.
 Sometimes you’ll invoke enemies’ character aspects _against_ them.
 This is called a <a id="_idTextAnchor017"></a>**hostile invocation**, and it works just like invoking any other aspect—pay a fate point and get a +2 to your roll or reroll the dice.
 There’s one small difference—**when you make a hostile invocation, you give the fate point to the enemy.** But they don’t get to use the fate point until after the scene is over.
 This payout only applies when a fate point is actually spent on a hostile invocation.
 Free invokes do not trigger a payout.

+#### Invoking to Declare Story Details

+You may spend a fate point to add an important or unlikely detail to the story based on an aspect in play.
+In cases where “aspects are always true” (page XX) suffices, you do not need to spend the fate point; paying is for when it’s a stretch.

 ### Compels